-- But water scarcity affects more than 40 per cent of the global population and is projected to rise.
-Over 1.7 billion people are currently living in river basins where water use exceeds recharge
+- Water scarcity affects more than 40 per cent of the global population and is projected to rise.
+Over 1.7 billion people are currently living in river basins where water use exceeds recharge.

 - More than 80 per cent of wastewater resulting from human activities is discharged into rivers or sea without any pollution removal

-- Each day,nearly 1,000 children die due to preventable water and sanitation-related diarrhoeal diseases
+- Each day, nearly 1,000 children die due to preventable water and sanitation-related diarrheal diseases

 - Approximately 70 per cent of all water abstracted from rivers, lakes and aquifers is used for irrigation